nRF24/RF24/examples_uno_q/rf24_encoderadiodetails/README.md

 ### Description

-An example demonstrating how to get and display debug information from nRF24L01 radios on the Arduino Uno Q
+An example demonstrating how to get and display debug information from nRF24L01 radios on the Arduino Uno Q using both Arduino & Python